When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Top Tip

-To get the best seal possible, use a wrench to tighten the hose connector to the air compressor.
+Use a wrench to tighten the hose connector to the air compressor to ensure a leak-free seal.
+Hand-tightening is often not enough.

 Air Compressor Pressure Regulator Maintenance